dew-co/LocalSentinel-AI/docs/LocalSentinel-Hybrid-Intelligence.md

+# LocalSentinel Hybrid Intelligence Proposal

+> Status: design proposal only.
+The shipped Intelligence Engine is local-first and does not yet include the Genkit gateway, Firebase AI Logic, Gemini routing, or any cloud provider integration described below.
+See [Intelligence Engine](intelligence-engine.md) for the implemented behavior.

 You are a senior local AI systems engineer, Genkit engineer, Firebase engineer, FastAPI backend engineer, React TypeScript frontend engineer, RAG engineer, and privacy-first AI product architect.

 Modify and enhance my existing project: